 - Maintain output under fatigue

-These replicate real Strongman competition scenarios.
+These replicate real strongman competition scenarios.

 Structuring HIIT Sessions

-HIIT sessions should balance intensity and recovery.
+Your HIIT sessions should balance intensity and recovery.
+Examples:

-- 3–6 rounds per movement
+- 3 to 6 rounds per movement

 Integrating HIIT Into a Strongman Program